majikthise911/Forecasting-eth-prices/README.md

 ## Background

-We will analyze patterns in hourly Bitcoin prices, believing that building a model which can forecast prices into the future will give an idea if investing in Bitcoin is worth or not.
+We will analyze patterns in hourly ETH prices and output a csv with

 ## Instructions